donmikoa/ATM_Machine/Readme.md

-This one of the project I am creating written in python.
+This is one of the project I am creating written in python.
 It follows the concept of an ATM machine.
 Where register users/account owners can view their account statement, withdraw money, deposit money as well as change their pin.